lambdaclass/concrete/ROADMAP.md

    this once instead of growing command-specific project discovery.
    This is the Gleam-style product lesson: one coherent toolchain surface, not separate mini-compilers behind `build`, `test`, `fmt`, `audit`, and `prove`.
+2. Define `CompilerLedger` / `ProjectFacts`, the non-proof compiler fact store.
+   It must contain names, modules, imports, types, ownership facts, capability facts, diagnostics, source maps, pass artifacts, pass timings, target facts, backend assumptions, emitted files, cache/dependency facts, and links to the `ObligationCore` ledger.
+Required API shape: `recordArtifact`, `recordDiagnostic`, `recordFact`, `recordDependency`, `recordTiming`, `recordSourceMap`, and `recordReplayCommand`.
+Add `scripts/tests/check_compiler_ledger.sh`; the gate must prove `build`, `test`, `audit`, `prove`, `inspect`, and `doc` read the same project facts rather than constructing command-local fact stores.
-2. Split the frontend into named pass outputs: parsed AST, resolved AST, canonical IR, typed surface IR, ownership-checked IR, capability-checked IR, contract/ghost/assert metadata, lowered Core, and backend IR.
-Each pass must state what facts it consumes and produces.
+3. Split the frontend into named pass outputs: parsed AST, resolved AST, canonical IR, typed surface IR, ownership-checked IR, capability-checked IR, contract/ghost/assert metadata, lowered Core, and backend IR.
+Each pass must state what facts it consumes and produces, and must write its artifact id into `CompilerLedger`.
-3. Define a `ResolvedAST` representation with stable resolved names, module-qualified references, proof/spec names, source spans, and import provenance.
+4. Define a `ResolvedAST` representation with stable resolved names, module-qualified references, proof/spec names, source spans, and import provenance.
 Later passes should not redo textual name lookup.
-4. Add an explicit canonicalization pass between resolution and type checking.
+5. Add an explicit canonicalization pass between resolution and type checking.
    It should remove surface-only syntax before the rest of the compiler sees
    it: normalize patterns, desugar `if let`/`while let` once they exist, normalize attributes, resolve field puns, make early-return and fall-through edges explicit, and keep source-span provenance for diagnostics and reports.
-5. Define a multi-level IR policy: no pass may erase a fact until every downstream consumer has either consumed it or copied it into a typed fact table.
+6. Define a multi-level IR policy: no pass may erase a fact until every downstream consumer has either consumed it or copied it into a typed fact table.
 Capabilities, source spans, ownership facts, failure points, and target assumptions must not disappear during lowering.
-6. Define a `TypedIR` representation after type checking but before proof/ obligation lowering.
+7. Define a `TypedIR` representation after type checking but before proof/ obligation lowering.
 It should carry expression types, lvalue/rvalue classification, array/struct/enum shapes, control-flow form, and source spans.
-7. Attach ownership and capability facts once, in the checked IR, rather than rediscovering them in reports.
+8. Attach ownership and capability facts once, in the checked IR, rather than rediscovering them in reports.
 Reports may render these facts; they should not re-infer them from raw syntax.
-8. Define one diagnostic schema and renderer: diagnostic code, severity, source span, message, reason, help/next action, related spans, command context, and optional machine-readable payload.
+9. Define one diagnostic schema and renderer: diagnostic code, severity, source span, message, reason, help/next action, related spans, command context, and optional machine-readable payload.
 Parser, resolver, type, ownership, capability, policy, runtime-obligation, and backend diagnostics must use it.
-9. Treat diagnostics as compiler data, not formatted strings.
+10. Treat diagnostics as compiler data, not formatted strings.
 Passes should emit structured diagnostics first; human text, JSON, LSP output, tests, and release bundles should render the same diagnostic records.
-10. Add error-tolerant partial facts for tooling and reports: parser, resolver, typechecker, ownership, and capability passes should be able to produce partial artifacts containing explicit `invalid` / `unknown` placeholders where safe.
+11. Add error-tolerant partial facts for tooling and reports: parser, resolver, typechecker, ownership, and capability passes should be able to produce partial artifacts containing explicit `invalid` / `unknown` placeholders where safe.
 This is the LSP/product lesson from Gleam, Dafny,